hotrodorm/hotrod/hotrod-project/docs/docs-5/nitro/README.md

 There are two types of Nitro queries.
 They both can include Native and DynamicSQL functionality:

 - [General Purpose Queries](nitro-general-purpose.md) &mdash; Queries that return no data.
-- [Flat Selects](nitro-flat-selects.md) &mdash; Traditional selects that automate names and property types.
+- [Flat Selects](nitro-flat-selects.md) &mdash; SELECT queries that return a result set of rows.